reallyrehan/flask-fileexplorer/README.md

     python setup.py

-You might have to configure the [config.json](config.json) file with your paths,
+You will have to configure the [config.json](config.json) file with your paths,

 Example for Mac,

     "Favorites":    ["Users/rehanahmed/Downloads","Users/rehanahmed/Documents"],

 Example for Windows,

     "Favorites":    ["C://Users//Administrator//Documents","C://Users//Administrator//Downloads"],